Substra/substra-documentation/docs/source/documentation/get_performances.rst

     import json
     from pathlib import Path
     from mlflow import log_metric
-    from itertools import islice
     import time
     import os

     TIMEOUT = 60  # Number of seconds to stop the script after the last update of the json file CP_KEY = "..."  # Compute plan key POLLING_FREQUENCY = 10  # Try to read the updates in the file every 10 seconds

     path_to_json = Path("local-worker") / "live_performances" / CP_KEY / "performances.json"